Nuclear Medicine Imaging

 Nuclear medicine uses very small amounts of radioactive materials, or radiopharmaceuticals, to help diagnose and treat disease.

 Today, nuclear medicine offers procedures that are helpful to a broad span of medical specialties, from pediatrics to cardiology to psychiatry.
-There are nearly 100 different nuclear medicine imaging procedures available and not a major organ system that is not imaged by nuclear medicine.
+There are nearly 100 different nuclear medicine imaging procedures available.